-Legal Guardianship: A legal relationship created when a person or institution is named by the Court to take care of minor children.
+Legal Guardianship: A legal relationship created when a person or institution is named by the Court to take care of minor children or certain "protected persons".
 Eligibility for guardianship requires an Order from a Court of record.
 Notarized documents signed by parents assigning "guardianship" are not sufficient to establish eligibility.
-The term "guardian" may also refer to someone who is Courtappointed to care for and/or handle the affairs of a person who is incompetent or incapable of administering his/her affairs.
+The term "guardian" may also refer to someone who is Court-appointed to care for and/or handle the affairs of a person who is incompetent or incapable of administering his/her affairs.
 Sometimes a separate person is appointed to handle the financial matters of the child(ren) or the adult and that relationship is called a conservatorship.
+Being the Court appointed Guardian or Conservator of a "protected person" does not itself make that protected person eligible to be covered as a dependent.
+Certain other conditions may apply.